Buffalo-Depew, NY (BUF)

 Depew, NY 14043

-The state of New York constructed the current station in the late 1970s and it is typical of those built during Amtrak’s first decade of service.
-The one story building is composed of variegated buff brick with a prominent cantilevered flat roof of black metal; the deep eaves provide protection from the inclement weather, especially the area’s famous lake-effect snows.
+Typical of the depots built during Amtrak’s first decade of service, the one story structure is composed of variegated buff brick with a prominent cantilevered flat roof of black metal; the deep eaves provide protection from the inclement weather, especially the area’s famous lake-effect snows.
 The waiting room is lighted by sun which streams through windows that stretch from the ceiling almost to the floor.
-The building is buffered from the tracks by a broad, grassy lawn, and a long canopy leads from the entrance and stretches out along the platform to shelter travelers as they arrive and depart.
+A broad grassy lawn buffers the building from the tracks, and a long canopy leads from the entrance and stretches out along the platform to shelter travelers as they arrive and depart.
 Buff brick also forms the interior walls, and the floors are paved in a glazed deep-brown brick that grounds the space.
 Ample seating is available as are vending machines and other concessions.

 Although the village of Depew was not officially founded until 1894, the area had long been known to American Indian groups and was populated by European-American pioneers in the late 18th century.
 Much of the settlement was encouraged by the Holland Land Company, a land syndicate owned by Amsterdam-based Dutch investors.
 As foreigners, the Dutch businessmen could not directly own the land, so funds were placed in the hands of American trustees who then purchased the land—3.2 million acres west of the Genesee River.
 The Dutch investors hoped to quickly sell the land and make a profit, but lacking any basic infrastructure such as roads or even accurate surveys, progress was slow.
 In 1798, the Holland Land Company hired famed surveyors Joseph and Benjamin Ellicott—Joseph Ellicott had surveyed the District of Columbia and the City of Erie, Pennsylvania—to map out the tract, a process which took three years.
 Disposing of the land took the company another half a century.